10 Criteria for Gauging the Long-Term Compatibility of New Suppliers of Organometallics

 - How, specifically, will your company move from the R&D stage of the custom synthesis of metal-organics to the milestones for the required production quantities?

-- How will any questions I have regarding accounting, packaging, and shipping be resolved?
+- How will any questions I have regarding compliance, accounting, packaging, and shipping be resolved?

 All aspects of the business should be considered when creating an impression of the supplier: from the very first phone call to each subsequent interaction.